hchachko/cs545-final-project/README.md

 26) cd to the "Client" directory.

-27) Run "npm install" to install the dependicies needed for the frontend.
+27) Run "npm install --legacy-peer-deps" to install the dependicies needed for the frontend.

 28) Run "npm start" to start the frontend on port 3000.